alahirajeffrey/streamlit_cryptocurrency_app/README.md

 # streamlit_cryptocurrency_app

 This web app scrapes yfinance for the price of a selected cryptocurrency and plots the price trends .
-This project was inspired by my increasing interests in cryptocurrencies
+This project was inspired by my increasing interest in cryptocurrencies

 ## Requirements
 - [python](https://www.python.org/) Python is a high-level, general-purpose programming language.
 Its design philosophy emphasizes code readability with the use of significant indentation.
 Its language constructs and object-oriented approach aim to help programmers write clear, logical code for small- and large-scale projects